AllThingsSmitty/allthingssmitty.github.io/_posts/2019-03-25-using-closest-to-return-the-correct-dom-element.md

 ## The closest() method

 This was something I had to look up.
 I needed the target and return the parent element, not the child elements.
-I found the solution using the [`closest()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest){:rel="external"} method.
+I found the solution using the [`closest()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest){:target="_blank"}{:rel="noopener noreferrer"} method.
 This method travels up the DOM tree from the current element and returns the closest ancestor that matches the given parameter:

 ```javascript
 const closestElement = Element.closest(selector);